 • It enables young people to concentrate more on individual objectives; thus, it simplifies instructions given to them.

-• It can be designed for specific behaviours that have to be changed or particular achievement that has to be made.
+• It can be designed for specific behaviours that need to be changed or for particular achievements that need to be made.

 2. Disadvantages of Using the Behavior Reward Charts